HowMuchDoINeed.co logo

 Conclusion

-Getting your timber fastener spacing right is essential for a safe, durable build—whether you’re tackling decking, fencing, or structural framing.
-Always check standards, follow guidelines, and use reliable tools when in doubt.
-Ready to plan your project?
+Getting your timber fastener spacing right is the difference between a build that lasts and one that comes back to bite you — whether you're tackling decking, fencing, or structural framing.
+Check the standards, follow the guidelines, and use the right tools when the numbers get involved.
+Ready to get on with it?
 Use our Timber Fastener Spacing Calculator to get accurate spacing and quantities for your next job.

 Explore every free calculator on HowMuchDoINeed — no sign-up required.